tandocaileen/studio/src/blueprint.md

 ## 2. Core Features

 ### User Roles & Authentication
-- **Four distinct user roles**: Store Supervisor, Liaison, Cashier, and Accounting.
+- **Five distinct user roles**: Store Supervisor, Liaison, Cashier, Accounting, and Admin.
 - A login page allows users to select their role for a simulated sign-in experience.
 - **Role-Based Access Control (RBAC)**: The application uses a `ProtectedPage` component to restrict access to pages and features based on the logged-in user's role.
 The sidebar navigation is also dynamically generated based on user permissions.